p-mongodb/tenex/README.md

 Reinstates normal horizontal scrollbar in task logs.

+Adds a quick jump to first RSpec failure.

 ### Evergreen Spawn Hosts

 Adds a list of recently spawned distros for quickly spawning more of